dbochicchio/vera-VirtualDevices/README.md

 luup.register_handler("lr_updateSwitch", "updateSwitch")
 ```

-This can be called with a short URL like this:
+The custom handler can be called with a short URL like this one:
 ```
 http://*veraip*:3480/data_request?id=lr_updateSwitch&device=214&status=0
 ```